omerkolcak/TV-Series-Song-Matcher/README.md

 # TV Series and Song Matcher: Project Overview
 I love watching tv series, and I give extra attention the song choices for the tv series I watch.
-Also, I love listening music, and sometimes I think that for a particular song could be a perfect for for particular TV Series.
+Also, I love listening music, and sometimes I think that for a particular song could be a perfect match for particular TV Series.
 Therefore, I wonder if Machine Learning can decide that.
 In order to achieve this, I followed the steps:</br>
 * Scraped all of the songs that is played on the TV Series from tunefind.com by using Selenium.
 * I extracted the audio features of the songs from Spotify Developer API.
 * I tried different classification algorithms to get the best performance.
 (Since this is a classification task)